m6l3/mattslocalhosting/README.md

 # Matt's LocalHost

-A desktop application for hosting and joining  Studio team test sessions over the internet using Playit.gg tunnels.
+A desktop application for hosting and joining  Studio team test sessions over the internet using tunnels.
 Built with Python and Tkinter.

 ---